ytgov/covid-result-api/README.md

 2. Create the environment file from the template: `cp .env.base .env`
 3. Populate the `.env` environment file with the Meditech test result database credentials.
-4. Copy `database.db.sample` to `database.db` which will be the running SQLite database file.
+4. Copy `database.db.base` to `database.db` which will be the running SQLite database file.
 The database is initially empty.
 5. Create `docker-compose.override.yml` from the instructions in `docker-compose.yml`
    and set the external port number.